taildown/taildown.github.io/README.md

 ## Contributing

-Feel free to contribute to the project by opening issues or creating pull requests.
+We welcome contributions!
+Feel free to open issues or create pull requests.
 Your feedback and contributions are highly appreciated.

 ## License